 - Customer companies, often retailers, waiting until orders build up before placing orders with their suppliers, a practice called order batching

 - Discounts, cost changes and other price variations that disrupt regular buying patterns

 - Inaccurate forecasts from over-reliance on historical demand to predict future demand

 Impact on supply chain management

 The bullwhip effect can be costly to all the organizations in the supply chain.
-Excess inventory can result in waste, while insufficient inventory can lead to poor customer experience and lost business.
+Excess inventory can result in waste, while insufficient inventory can lead to reduced lead time, poor customer experience and lost business.